by256/icsg3d/README.md

     > python3 -m pip install -r requirements.txt

 ## Requirements
-Tensorflow2.0 is not current supported, tested with tensorflow-gpu==2.1.0 and Keras==2.3.1 Requires keras-contrib
+Tensorflow2.0 is not currently supported, tested with tensorflow-gpu==2.1.0 and Keras==2.3.1 Requires keras-contrib